LLNL/zfp/docs/source/limitations.rst

 See the section on :ref:`directions` for a discussion of planned features that will address some of these limitations.

-- The current version of |zfp| allows for near lossless compression through suitable parameter choices, but no guarantees are made that bit-for-bit lossless compression is achieved.
-We envision supporting lossless compression in a future version.

-- Special values like infinity and NaN are not supported.
+- Special floating-point values like infinity and NaN are supported in reversible mode but not in |zfp|'s lossy compression modes.
 Subnormal floating-point numbers are, however, correctly handled.
-There is an implicit assumption that floating point conforms to IEEE, though extensions to other floating-point formats should be possible with minor effort.
+There is an implicit assumption that floating point conforms to IEEE-754, though extensions to other floating-point formats should be possible with minor effort.